ashlyannespinosa685-ops/task/README.md

 * **Student Name:** Espinosa, Ashly Ann B.
 * **Course & Year:** BSIT 2
 * **Section:** 7
-* **Date:** September 25, 2026
+* **Date:** September 26, 2026
 * **Database Used:** SQLite

 ## Project Description

-The Personal Task Manager is a Laravel-based web application designed to help users organize and manage their tasks.
-Users can add tasks, view their tasks, edit task information, delete tasks, and update the status of tasks.
+Personal Task Manager - a web application by Lavarel designed to help users organize and manage their tasks.Users can add tasks, view their tasks, edit task information, delete tasks, and update the status of tasks.

 ## Features